azstack/iOS-SDK-Documentation/README.md

     a.
 Create project

     b.
-Generate keys
+Generate RSA key pair and secret code

     c.
-Update Authentication URL which used to authenticate user between AZStack and your backend.
+Update Authentication URL which used to authenticate user between AZStack and your server

 #### Step 1:

-Initialize SDK with your appID, public key: [[AzStackManager instance] initial]
+Initialize SDK with your appID, public key, and then call this method: [[AzStackManager instance] initial]

 #### Step 2: